jodic97/jodic97/README.md

 - 💞️ I’m looking to collaborate on multiple projects that are offered!

-- 📫 How to reach me:
+- 📫 How to reach me:/n
   At this moment, I am unreachable, but you can contact <a href="https://github.com/itsjustyryr">my assistant</a>!

 Thank you for taking your time to read my README.md file